MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Definitions include:

-- One file for model definition
+- One file for model definition.
-- One file for all relationships in the model
+- One file for all relationships in the model.
-- One file for each culture linguistic schema
+- One file for each culture linguistic schema.
-- One file for each translation (in CSV format) along side culture linguistic schema
+- One file for each translation (in CSV format) along side culture linguistic schema.
-- One file for each perspective
+- One file for each perspective.
-- One file for each role
+- One file for each role.
-- One file for each table
+- One file for each table.
-- All inner metadata properties of tables (Column, Hierarchies, Partitions,…)  metadata lives in the parent table TMD file
+- All inner metadata properties of tables (Column, Hierarchies, Partitions,…)  metadata lives in the parent table TMD file.

 ## TMDL language